xgvargas/buffer-packer/README.md

 console.log frame
 # outputs: <Buffer 05 12 34 56 78 78 56 34 12 00 00 00 01 02 01 02 03 0c 0e>

+console.log packer.unpack frame.slice(0,5), {len: 3}
+# outputs: {err: 'too short'}

+console.log packer.unpack frame
+# will throw "Missing dynamic size `len`"

 console.log packer.unpack frame, {len: 3}
-# outputs: { len: 3, a: 5, b: 305419896, text: <Buffer 73 74>, c: [ 1, 2, 3 ], z: 12 }
+# outputs: {size: 19, obj: { len: 3, a: 5, b: 305419896, text: <Buffer 73 74>, c: [ 1, 2, 3 ], z: 12 }}

 ```

 **Important** points to note:

-- note we had to provide a starting object to unpack with `len` so it knows the dynamic size of c property
+- note we had to provide a starting data object to unpack with `len` initialized so it knows the dynamic size of c property
 - data field always return as Buffer (see the `text` field above)
-- the parsed `c` and `text` area both smaller then original values since we only packed part of them
+- the parsed `c` and `text` are both smaller then original values since we only packed part of them
 - the last field does not appears on the result since its a unnamed constant value
-- if the supplied input Buffer if not long enough the the function returns `null`
+- the returned object has the property `obj` when the unpacking succeed *or* `err` when it fails (in this case `err` is a string with a brief description of the cause of failure)
+- when unpacking succeed you also got a `size` property, note that if you have any dynamic sized property in your pack then your size will change between packs
+- recoverable errors like being `too short` or `wrong default` do not throw, so you can wait for more data an try again for example.
+In other hand an error like `Missing dynamic size` will throw since is likely to be and design error.

 > parsing works one tag per turn, and parsed values are appended to result as soon they are available.
-In previous example we had to supply the value of `len` from beginning, *but*, if we had a tag resolving the value of `len` before it was needed (to define `c`´s size in that example), then we could start `unpack` without any starting object.
+In previous example we had to supply the value of `len` from beginning, *but*, if we had a tag resolving the value of `len` before it was needed (to define `c`´s size in that example), then we could execute `unpack` without any starting object.

 # unpacking with streams